 Search ads need ongoing management.
 Keywords are constantly shifting in search volume and value, and variations that may be profitable today might not be worthwhile tomorrow.

-• Quality Score and ad rank: On Google Ads, the Quality Score algorithm greatly influences your ad performance, cost, and CTR.
+- Quality Score and ad rank: On Google Ads, the Quality Score algorithm greatly influences your ad performance, cost, and CTR.
 A drop in ad rank means you’re no longer performing as well as competing ads.
 This could indicate a problem with your landing page or suggest that your competitors are outbidding you.
-We’ve got an article that breaks down how to find your Quality Score and how it influences ad performance.
+Check out our article that breaks down Quality Score and how it influences ad performance.

 Leverage competitive intelligence

-You’re not alone in using a PPC network to reach your audience.
+You’re not alone in using a PPC network to reach the right audience.
 Your competitors are right there beside you, fighting for the attention of the same audiences and the exact keywords.

 You can compete in traditional ways, of course.
 It’s a time-honored tradition to undercut the competition as much as possible, promote how much better your customer service is, or showcase the awards you’ve won.